Lightning Talks: 11.20 - 12.30

 Running from 11.20-12.30 in L2

-- Safe & Intelligent Brain-Robot Interfaces: Bridging One-Shot Learning with Runtime Verification (Jae Kim, Department of Engineering)
+- Safe & Intelligent Brain-Robot Interfaces: Bridging One-Shot Learning with Runtime Verification (Tasha Kim, Department of Engineering) - Click here to download a copy of Tasha's presentation.

 - Interdisciplinary Life and Environmental Science - Estimating the potential health impacts of community-wide vaccination against Klebsiella pneumoniae bloodstream infections in older adults in England: A mathematical modelling study (Lay Dewi, Interdisciplinary Life and Environmental Science )